tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 !!!
 Notice
     A trace node runs on a thread created via function hooking.
 This thread is created even if a ROS 2 process is not implemented with `rclcpp`.
     A trace node thread is created if a ROS 2 process is implemented with `rclpy`, and it control the states as well.
 Though the trace node runs on a Python-based node, recording events for the node is not performed correctly.
 Only initialization tracepoints are recorded.
-    Python serves Global Interpreter Lock (GIL) mechanism, but a trace node runs on a asynchronous thead which is blocked by GIL.
+    Python serves Global Interpreter Lock (GIL) mechanism, but a trace node runs on a asynchronous thead which is not blocked by GIL.
 <prettier-ignore-end>

 Typical use cases are as follows.